Cyryl-Tokarczyk/Numerical_Methods/README.md

 # Numerical_Methods
 Exercises and projects from Numerical Methods course.
-Writtten in Matlab and Python.
+Writtten in Matlab and Python. \
+Projects have a summary in pdf.